 Where appropriate we try and minimise the Group’s tax liabilities by utilising appropriate legislative concessions and reliefs.
 The Group’s tax strategy and policies seek to make use of such appropriate reliefs and to control the Group’s tax costs.

-boohoo group plc is conscious of its corporate responsibility with regard to fair and transparent tax planning that results in an equitable amount of tax being paid in the countries in which it operates.
-At present, the group’s principal operations are situated in the UK, whereby far the greatest proportion of its group profits are taxed.
+Debenhams Group is conscious of its corporate responsibility with regard to fair and transparent tax planning that results in an equitable amount of tax being paid in the countries in which it operates.
+At present, the Group’s principal operations are situated in the UK, whereby far the greatest proportion of its Group profits are taxed.

 Level of acceptable risk